What Are Adverbs of Probability?

 - for sure

 We usually place adverbs of probability before the main verb.

 They did everything they

-If the verb of the sentence is 'to be,' adverbs of probability come after the verb 'be.'
+If the verb of the sentence is 'to be', adverbs of probability come after it.

-Usually, we place 'perhaps' and 'maybe' at the beginning of the clause.
+Usually, 'perhaps' and 'maybe' are placed at the beginning of the clause.

-We can place 'perhaps' at the end of the sentence, but only in spoken English.
+'Perhaps' can be used at the end of the sentence, but only in spoken English.

 We'll watch a movie,

 Adverbs of Probability: Uses